-There Was A Princess Long Ago is a wonderful song for a circle game, which combines one or two well known fairy tales with actions and imaginative movement, and is best suited to children of 3 years and over.
+There Was A Princess Long Ago is a wonderful storytelling circle game, which combines one or two well known fairy tales with actions and imaginative movement, and is best suited to children of 3 years and over.
 It’s full of fairytale romance and magic!

 There was a Princess long ago, long ago, long ago,